Rclarkeweb/are-you-bored/README.md

 # Activity generator for bored people

 This web app uses the [Bored API](https://www.boredapi.com/).
 The user can either select a category, from 9 different categories, to see a random related generated activity or click the the random button to see an activity from any category.
+It also features the options to change the color theme.

 ## Features